The Basin, Victoria: Retail

 There are various shops and restaurants fronting two sides of The Basin Triangle, amidst a village atmosphere.
-Retail outlets include a gym, a licensed post office, two pubs, cafés, liquor store, greengrocer, jeweller, butcher, financial advisor, wine bar/restaurant, bookstore, dog training gear, nursery/gift shop, hairdressing salons, fish and chips and tattoo shop/gallery.
+Retail outlets include a gym, a licensed post office, two pubs, cafés, liquor store, greengrocer, jeweller, butcher, financial advisor, wine bar/restaurant, bookstore, hairdressing salons, tattooist and fish and chip shop.

 Culture and community

 The Basin Theatre Group is a local amateur theatre group that has operated since the first gathering of friends by Edna Chandler in 1954.
 Early productions were first conducted in the Basin Progress Hall.
 In 1962 the group constructed an A-frame barn that became known as The Hut.
 Later in 1973, the group constructed a larger theatre on land donated by Edna and Fergus Chandler.
 The group conducts four productions per year that include a range of performances in all theatrical styles.
 The Basin Theatre Group's mission is to provide a variety of theatrical productions that are high quality and affordable, and at times, extraordinary and inspiring.
 Details of productions and booking information can be found on The Basin Theatre Website.

 Local groups include the Country Fire Authority and The 1st Basin Scout Group.

 The inaugural The Basin Music Festival was held in March 2005 and is held annually every March.
 Details of musicians and tickets can be found at The Basin Music Festival website.

 Places of Worship in The Basin include the Romanian Seventh-day Adventist Church, St Bernadette's Catholic Mass Centre (part of the primary school) and Vinayagar Hindu Temple.

-The Knox library has operated a mobile library service for The Basin since 1985.
-The mobile library stops outside the Basin Shops twice a week.
-Its collection includes a selection of audio, large print, children's and young adult books.